ReptilianHQ/ponsfamily/contractsV2/src/v2/testing/README.md

 // 1.
 Deploy the launch (see PonsV2LaunchFactory.launchToken / launchTokenNative).
 // 2.
 From an address the Ponsback owner has granted the funder role to: cashbackRewards.setAuthorizedFunder(fundingKeeper, true);
-cashbackRewards.setExtraRewardTokenAllowed(USDT, true); // no-op if USDT is already an approved pair token
+cashbackRewards.setExtraRewardTokenAllowed(USDG, true); // no-op if USDG is already an approved pair token

 // 3.
 The launched token opts itself in (normally done once in its own constructor):
 //      PonsV2CashbackRewards(CASHBACK_ADDRESS).enableTracking();